 Preventing joint pain and cracking involves adopting healthy habits and practices that promote joint health and reduce the risk of injury.
 Some practical prevention tips include:

-• Maintaining a healthy weight: Excess weight stresses the joints, particularly those in the knees, hips, and spine.
-Arthritis and joint strain can be considerably decreased by eating a balanced diet, exercising frequently, and keeping a healthy weight.
+- Maintaining a healthy weight: Excess weight stresses the joints, particularly those in the knees, hips, and spine.
+Eating a balanced diet, exercising frequently, and maintaining a healthy weight can considerably decrease arthritis and joint strain.

-• Practising good posture: Poor posture can cause imbalances in the body and increase strain on the joints, particularly the spine, shoulders, and hips.
-By practising good posture habits, such as sitting and standing up straight, individuals can minimize joint stress and reduce the risk of developing pain and discomfort.
+- Practicing good posture: Poor posture can cause imbalances in the body and increase strain on the joints, particularly the spine, shoulders, and hips.
+By practicing good posture habits, such as sitting and standing up straight, individuals can minimize joint stress and reduce the risk of developing pain and discomfort.

 When to See a Doctor